 \end{definition}

 From now, we denote

-As a matter of fact, $||\cdot||_{W}$ defines a norm on the vector space of signed measures defined on a compact metric space.
-We remark that this norm is equivalent the dual of the Lipschitz norm.
+As a matter of fact, $||\cdot ||_{W}$ defines a norm on the vector space of signed measures defined on a compact metric space.
+It is worth to remark that this norm is equivalent to the dual of the Lipschitz norm.